Albania–North Korea relations: Modern era

-Relations were normalized after 1990, however were not as high of a level as they were before.
-In November 2012, on the occasion of the 100th Anniversary of the Independence of Albania, North Korean President of Parliament Kim Yong-nam sent a congratulatory message to Albanian President Bujar Nishani.
+Relations are almost non-existent after 1990, due to Albania establishing stronger relations with South Korea.
+In November 2012, on the occasion of the 100th Anniversary of the Independence of Albania, North Korean head of state Kim Yong-nam sent a congratulatory message to Albanian President Bujar Nishani.
 Today, North Korea is represented in Albania by its embassy in Sofia, Bulgaria.